Young Thug: 2016–2018: Jeffery and collaborations

-2019–2020: So Much Fun and Slime & B
+2019–2022: So Much Fun, Slime & B, and Punk

 On May 23, 2019, Young Thug released the single "The London", featuring American rappers J. Cole and Travis Scott.
 On the same day, also announced his forthcoming debut studio album, which was originally called Gold Mouf Dog.
 On July 19, 2019, Young Thug announced that the album had been renamed to So Much Fun.
 On August 10, 2019, Young Thug announced the album's release date and cover art.
 The track listing was revealed on August 15.
 The album was released on August 16, 2019, the rapper's 28th birthday.
 It features guest appearances from Future, Machine Gun Kelly, Gunna, Lil Baby, Lil Uzi Vert, Lil Duke, 21 Savage, Doe Boy, Lil Keed, Quavo, Juice Wrld, Nav, J. Cole, and Travis Scott.
 The album debuted at number one on the US Billboard 200.

-On October 20, 2019, Young Thug appeared on The Tonight Show Starring Jimmy Fallon alongside Gunna.
-On October 31, 2019, a song from the album called "Hot", featuring American rapper and fellow labelmate Gunna, became the album's second single due to a remix with an additional feature from Travis Scott.
-"The London", which peaked at number 12 and 11, respectively, on the Billboard Hot 100.
-The deluxe edition of the album was released on December 20, 2019, with extra guest appearances from Gunna and Travis Scott, separately and including the remix of "Hot".
+On October 20, 2019, Young Thug appeared on The Tonight Show Starring Jimmy Fallon alongside rapper and fellow labelmate Gunna.
+On October 31, 2019, "Hot", a song from So Much Fun which featured Gunna, received a remix with an additional feature from Travis Scott.
+The deluxe edition of the album was released on December 20, 2019, with extra guest appearances from Gunna and Travis Scott as well as the "Hot" remix.

-On April 29, 2020, Young Thug and American singer Chris Brown announced their collaborative mixtape, Slime & B. It was released on May 5, 2020, which was the latter's 31st birthday.
-It features guest appearances from Major Nine, Gunna, Lil Duke, Too Short, E-40, HoodyBaby, and Future.
+On April 29, 2020, Young Thug and American singer Chris Brown announced their collaborative mixtape, Slime & B. It was released on May 5, 2020, and features guest appearances from Major Nine, Gunna, Lil Duke, Too Short, E-40, HoodyBaby, and Future.
 The mixtape's lead single, "Go Crazy", peaked at number three on the Billboard Hot 100, becoming Thug's highest-charting single as a lead artist.
-On September 25, Thug was featured alongside British rapper M.I.A. on fellow American rapper and singer Travis Scott's single "Franchise", which debuted at number one on the Billboard Hot 100, making Thug's second number-one single.
-Throughout the year, he had fourteen chart entries on the Hot 100, due to several collaborations with other artists.
+On September 25, Thug was featured alongside British rapper M.I.A. on Travis Scott's single "Franchise", which debuted at number one on the Billboard Hot 100, marking Thug's second number-one single.
+By the end of the year, he had fourteen chart entries on the Hot 100, due to several collaborations with other artists.